Bihar – Culture And Tradition

 Bihar has a rich cultural heritage, it’s the land of Buddhism and Jainism.
 Bihar is known as “The Land of Buddha” where Gautam Buddha attained enlightenment at Bodh Gaya.

 Bihar is a state with the culturally most mixed population.
-We have Hindus, Muslims, Jain, Buddhists, Sikhs, Christians living here.
+We have Hindus, Muslims, Jain, Buddhists, Sikhs, and Christians living here.
 Bihar has a rich cultural background to be proud of it is associated with ‘Samudra Manthan’ of the Vedic era, Sita of Rama, and Karna of Mahabharata.
-People are shy, honest, helping, and confident of themselves.
+People are shy, honest, helping, and confident in themselves.

-People of Bihar celebrate festivals and religious events with great happiness and love.
+The people of Bihar celebrate festivals and religious events with great happiness and love.
 The main festival of Bihar is Chhath Puja, where the sun god is worshipped.
 While other festivals like Sama-Chakeva, Ramnavami, Makar-Sankranti, Bihula, Madhushravani, Teej, Pitrapaksha Mela, Sonepur fair, and Shravani Mela are celebrated with great enthusiasm.